fyne-io/developer.fyne.io/api/v1.3/widget/popup.md

 ```go
 func (p *PopUp) Resize(size fyne.Size)
 ```
 Resize changes the size of the PopUp.
 PopUps always have the size of their canvas.
 However, Resize changes the size of the PopUp's content.

-Implements: fyne.Widget
+<div class="implements">Implements: <code> fyne.Widget</code></div>

 #### func (*PopUp) Show